Alfred Carlton Gilbert

-Alfred Carlton Gilbert (February 15, 1884 – January 24, 1961) was an American inventor, athlete, magician, toy-maker and businessman.
-Gilbert invented the Erector Set and manufactured American Flyer Trains.
+Alfred Carlton Gilbert (February 15, 1884 – January 24, 1961) was an American inventor, athlete, magician, toy maker and businessman.
+As the founder of A. C. Gilbert Company, Gilbert was known for inventing the Erector Set and American Flyer Trains.

 Early life and education

-Gilbert was educated at the Tualatin Academy and attended Pacific University in nearby Forest Grove, Oregon, where he was a member of the Gamma Sigma Fraternity.
+Born in Salem, Oregon, Gilbert was educated at the Tualatin Academy and attended Pacific University in nearby Forest Grove, Oregon, where he was a member of the Gamma Sigma Fraternity.
 He left Pacific after 1902 and transferred to Yale University, financing his education by working as a magician, and earning a degree in medicine.
 His thesis had the title The Genito-Urinary Phenomena of Athletes.

-An accomplished athlete, he broke the world record for consecutive chin-ups (39) in 1900 and distance record for running long dive in 1902.
+An accomplished athlete, he broke the world record for consecutive chin-ups (39) in 1900 and the distance record for the running long dive in 1902.
 He invented the pole vault box and set two world records in the pole vault including a record for 12′ 3″ (3.66 meters) at the Spring meet of the Irish American Athletic Club, held at Celtic Park, New York, in 1906.
-He tied for gold with fellow American Edward Cook at the 1908 Summer Olympics in London for pole vaulting.
+In the pole vault competition at the 1908 Summer Olympics, he tied for gold with fellow American Edward Cook, setting an Olympic record.